Two members lost in accidents

 “He was union leadership powerhouse and a union leader I looked up to.
 He was there when I initially took office in 2015 and helped guide me through this local chairman position.
 We would speak often, and as time went on we would reconnect to share stories and discharge stresses of dealing with management to one another.”

-Brother Hoffman is survived by his brother and his mother.
+Brother Hoffman is survived by his brother, his sister and his mother.

 “Clayton will be missed by all here at Local 556,” Price said.